-The History of Strawberry Fields, Funded by Yoko Ono as a Tribute to John Lennon
+How Strawberry Fields Became a Tribute to John Lennon

-On Oct.
-9, 1985, Yoko Ono dedicated Strawberry Fields, a lush 2.5-acre section of New York's Central Park, in memory of her late husband John Lennon.
+Yoko Ono dedicated Strawberry Fields, a lush 2.5-acre section of New York's Central Park, in memory of her late husband John Lennon on Oct.
+9, 1985.
 The musician and peace activist would have been 45 years old that day.

 The New York Daily News reported that most of the time Ono kept her arm protectively around her 10-year-old son Sean.
 Sharing the stage with Mayor Edward Koch, Ono told several hundred invited guests and the press, "This garden is the result of all of us dreaming together.
 It's our way of taking a sad song and making it better," borrowing a line from the Beatles' "Hey Jude."

 "John Lennon's vision of universal harmony has been translated faithfully into a garden of peace," said Koch.

 Strawberry Fields is located just inside the W. 72nd Street entrance to Central Park, across the street from the Dakota, the historic building where Ono and Lennon lived, and in front of which Lennon was killed on Dec.
 8, 1980.
 Ono considered leaving New York after the tragedy but ultimately decided to stay in their apartment, which overlooks Strawberry Fields.
 "It happens to be where John and I took our last walk together," Ono wrote in an open letter that appeared in the New York Times a few months after the project was announced in 1981.
 "John would have been very proud that this was given to him, an island named after his song, rather than a statue or monument."